UNIVERSITY OF WISCONSIN River Falls

 All proposals will be evaluated by the Faculty Professional Development Committee of the Faculty and Academic Staff Development Board.

-Please note that you must also receive and submit a reference letter from either your Department Chair or Academic Dean that must be part of the electronic application along with the application.
+Please note that you must also receive and submit a reference letter from either your Department Chair or Academic Dean that must be part of the electronic application.